Chemical bombing of Sardasht: Response

 Iran announced this (chemical) assault on Sardasht as an inhumane attack and named Sardasht as the first city which was the victim of chemical armament in the world after the Atomic bombings of Hiroshima and Nagasaki.

-In April 2004, the Tehran Public Court ruled that the United States government was liable for the attacks due to its support Saddam Hussein's government.
+In April 2004, the Tehran Public Court ruled that the United States government was liable for the attacks due to its support of Saddam Hussein's government.
 The US government was ordered to pay $600 million compensation to the victims.

-On 28 June 2004, in commemoration of the martyrs of the chemical bombing of Sardasht and the anniversary of the National day of the fight against weapons of mass destruction, one of the streets of Sardasht was named Hiroshima.
+On 28 June 2004, in commemoration of the chemical bombing of Sardasht, one of the streets of Sardasht was named Hiroshima.
 A Japanese delegation from Nagasaki and Hiroshima talked at the ceremony.
 111 white pigeons were released into the sky at the site of the victims.
 In the city of Hiroshima, a street is named after Sardasht, and every year the mayor of Hiroshima sends a message on the occasion of 28 June, and a group of Iranian NGO related to chemical disarmament travel to Japan to participate in the anniversary of the Hiroshima bombing.
 Iranian NGOs also has the annual exhibition in The Hague, the Netherlands, liaising with associations of victims of weapons of mass destruction in other countries, establishing a peace museum focusing on the effects of chemical weapons, membership in the International Network of Peace Museums, participation in the anniversary of Hiroshima and Nagasaki in Japan.